The Blue Card

-The Blue Card is a national non-profit organization solely dedicated to providing financial assistance to destitute Holocaust survivors residing in the United States.
+The Blue Card is a national non-profit organization solely dedicated to providing financial assistance to survivors of the Holocaust residing in the United States.

 History

 Established in Germany in 1934, The Blue Card’s sole purpose was to provide financial assistance to Jews fleeing from that country’s growing persecution.
 The organization’s name is derived from the blue cards that were given to Jewish donors who raised funds for Jews who lost their jobs.
 It was re-established in the United States in 1939, to continue aiding refugees escaping from the Holocaust.
 Today, it is the only organization in the United States whose sole mission is to aid needy Holocaust survivors by providing cash assistance.

 Charitable work

 The Blue Card is a charitable organization aiding Holocaust survivors since 1934.
 It is dedicated to the support of European Jewish survivors in this country, who still suffer from the aftereffects of Nazi persecution, are sick or emotionally unstable, have been unable to achieve economic independence, or have lost it through sickness or old age; in many cases the Holocaust has deprived them of a family.
 The Blue Card’s activities are not duplicated by any other Jewish welfare agency.
 During the year 2013, The Blue Card made grants amounting to nearly $1.9 million.
 This brings the grant total since the Blue Card’s inception to $25.5 million.